MN10101/Banking-System-FullStack/README.md

    ```
 2. Import the project into your favorite IDE (e.g., IntelliJ, Eclipse).
 3. Configure the database:
-   - Create a MySQL database using `bankingdb.sql`.
+   - Create a MySQL database using `nexgindb.sql`.
    - Update `application.properties` with database credentials.

 4. Build and run: